What does Sellability Mean? And How do I Get to it?

 If you’re thinking about selling your business or want to build it to a point where buyers will be eager to take it off your hands, you’ll need to know about the concept of saleability (or sellability).

-Saleability relates to the extent the business is capable of being sold or marketed.
-You could be interested in crafting an exit strategy for your retirement or getting ready for acquisition by another company.
+Saleability relates to the extent to which the business is capable of being sold or marketed.
+If you’re pondering an eventual sale, you might be interested in crafting an exit strategy for your retirement or preparing for acquisition by another company.
+So, how can you increase your company’s sellability?

 What you can do to influence sellability